For the messages that deserve more than ordinary privacy

 This public repository contains the official Layergram Flutter app, the Layergram Message Format specification, and the local encryption, identity, steganography, and storage logic.

-GitHub organization Read the Layergram Message Format (LMF) spec
+GitHub organization Read the Layergram Message Format spec

 Available in 42 Languages